Levant-vACC/Levant-vACC-library/docs/Aerodromes/ORBB FIR/Sulaimaniyah (ORSU)/Sulaimaniyah.md

     **IAW123**: Sulaymaniyah Tower, IAW123, request clearance to Antalya, with information Alpha.
     **ISU ADC**: IAW123, Sulaymaniyah Tower, Cleared to Antalya, KIRKK1 departure, flight planned route, initial climb 6,000 ft, squawk 4301.

+### Overflights/Arrivals
+In addition to aircraft on the ground at Sulaimaniyah, **ORSU_TWR** is also responsible for airborne arrivals and departures at and below 6,000ft.
+As is the procedure at procedural airports, due to the lack of radar, only one aircraft must operate in the non-radar procedural airspace at one time.

 ## Standard Taxi Routes
 All departing aircraft shall be assigned the most appropriate taxiway, onto taxiway A. Sulaymaniyah **ADC** must exercise extreme caution on taxiway A, as conflicts can easily occur between arriving and departing traffic.